SurfaceW/Qualifys/README.md

 # Qualifys

-Series of tools to focus on your React app's code quality.
+Series of tools to focus on your App's code quality.

 ## Installation